yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/back-up-restore-universes/back-up-universe-data/ysql.md

 For information on how to schedule backups for a later time or as a recurring task, see [Schedule universe YSQL data backups](../../schedule-data-backups/ysql/).

-To access a list of all backups from all universes, navigate to **Backups** on the YugabyteDB Anywhere left-side menu.
+To access a list of all backups from all universes, including the deleted universes, navigate to **Backups** on the YugabyteDB Anywhere left-side menu.